-How to apply for Year 7 in September 2025
+How to apply for Reception Year in September 2025

-The NHSB admissions process is administered through the Birmingham "Local Authority Co-ordinated Admissions Scheme".
+The NPSB admissions process is administered through the Birmingham "Local Authority Co-ordinated Admissions Scheme".

-- All applicants must apply to the Local Authority (LA) in which the child lives by completing the Common Application Form (CAF), also known as the Local Authority Preference Form (LAPF). - In addition applicants applying for any faith place must also complete the Supplementary Information Form (SIF) and return it to the school by 31st Oct 2024.
+- All applicants must apply to the Local Authority (LA) in which the child lives by completing the Common Application Form (CAF), also known as the Local Authority Preference Form (LAPF). - Applicants applying for any faith place must also complete the Supplementary Information Form (SIF) and return it to the school.